-It’s important to realize that an alcohol addiction is not simple to quit.
-Using treatment to overcome alcohol addiction can make the process safer and easier.
+It’s important to realize that alcohol addiction is not simple to quit.
+Using treatment to overcome alcohol abuse can make the process safer and easier.

 “Alcohol is an allergy of the body and an obsession of the mind.” — Rita Mae Brown

 The consumption of alcohol is common, as more than 86 percent of people ages 18 or older reported that they drank alcohol at some point in their lifetime.
 More than 55 percent reported that they drank in the last month, and sadly, nearly 6 percent of this age group lives with alcohol use disorders.
 Impacting 14.4 million adults directly, as well as their loved ones, alcohol addiction is a serious public health issue.

 This comprehensive guide offers everything you need to know about alcoholism and treatment programs available at our rehab in Delray Beach, FL.

 Depending on the severity of one’s addiction, as well as their personal circumstances, some cases of alcoholism are more obvious than others.
 There tends to be a stereotype attached to the word “alcoholic” — often showcasing someone who has hit rock bottom.